migstt/boardgameplay/README.md

 # Real-Time Board Game: An Online App using Next.js, TypeScript, and Firebase Cloud Firestore

-## To play the game, please copy and paste the following link into your browser's address bar:
+## To play the game, please copy and paste the following link into your browser's address bar, or right-click and select "Open link in new tab":

 https://tictactoe-gomoku-online.web.app

+---

 #### Features:

 - Real-time updates for synchronized gameplay.
 - Choose between Tic Tac Toe or Gomoku.
 - Simple and intuitive interface.

 #### Technologies:

 - Next.js
 - TypeScript
 - Firebase Cloud Firestore

+---

 # Setup:

 ### Firebase and Cloud Firestore Setup:

 1. Create a Firebase project at [https://console.firebase.google.com/](https://console.firebase.google.com/).